hedinn1/KESTverkefni2/verkefni4.md

 * Create a new user account using the name Test and password cisco12345!.
 Were you successful in creating the new account? **No**
 * Navigate to www.cisco.com using a web browser.
 Were you able to navigate to www.cisco.com? **Yes**
 * In the Select Users or Groups window, enter ITEStaff under the heading Enter the object names to select.
 Click Check Names for verification.
 Click OK to continue.
-With the group ITEStaff highlighted, what can the members do in this folder?
+With the group ITEStaff highlighted, what can the members do in this folder? **Read, execute, list folder contents**
 * Navigate to the folder C:\Students.
 Create a folder named Student02 and create a text document in the folder.
-Were you successful?
-Explain.
+Were you successful? **Yes**
 * Navigate to the folder C:\Staff.
 Create a folder named Student02 and place a text file in the folder.
-Were you successful?
-Explain.
+Were you successful? **No, he doesnt have permission**
 * Navigate to C:\.
 Can you place a text file in the Staff folder?
-Can you modify the text file in folder Student02?
-Explain.
+Can you modify the text file in folder Student02? **Yes**
 * Navigate to the folder C:\Students.
-Are you able to access the content in the Student01 and Student02 folders?
-Explain.
+Are you able to access the content in the Student01 and Student02 folders? **Yes**
 * Log off the computer and log on as Staff01, and navigate to the folder C:\.
-Were you able to access the content in the folders Staff, Students\Student01 and Students\Student02?
-Explain.
+Were you able to access the content in the folders Staff, Students\Student01 and Students\Student02? **Yes, the staff could access all of it**
 * Log off the computer.
-Can you log on as Staff02?
-Explain.
+Can you log on as Staff02? **Yes**

 ### 13.3.4.6
 * Open File Explorer.
 In the left pane, under Network, expand PC-1.
 Under PC-1, are you able to see the shared folder Cisco? **Yes**